 CLASS MEETINGS.
 I will highlight important concepts from your readings during lectures.
 I will stop periodically and ask you to answer questions.
+To facilitate these discussions, we will be using the Top Hat response system.
 In general, each week will start with a lecture on Monday that introduces the major concepts; you will then build on these discussions using materials and links provided online.
 On Wednesday and/or Thursday, students will work in small groups to complete in-class activities.
-Attendance to at least one of these sessions is mandatory, and work will be collected and graded.
+Attendance to the Wednesday session is mandatory, and work will be collected and graded.
 Each Friday's class meeting will begin with a short quiz, followed by a wrap-up of the week.
 Depending on the progress of the course, modifications to the weekly schedule may occur throughout the quarter.
-Every 3 weeks an exam will be given on Friday.
+Every three (3) weeks an exam will be given on Friday.

 ON-LINE COMPONENTS.
 Some topics in this course will not be covered in lecture sessions; rather these topics will be introduced and made available online.
 Often this type of course is referred to as a "hybrid" or "blended" course.
-What this means is that part of your instruction and learning will occur outside of the class, directed by materials and resources found on the Blackboard site for the course.
+What this means is that part of your instruction and learning will occur outside of the class, directed by materials and resources found on the Canvas site for the course.
 There will be three (3) areas of this course where your learning will be facilitated using online technology.
+You may select one, two or all of these options.
+You must select at least one of the options.

 First, weekly online homework will be assigned using the Connect Plus system that is linked to this course.
 These assignments will be graded.
-With the exception of the

-1st and 10th week, these assignments will be due every Thursday at 11:59PM (Denver time).
+With the exception of the 1st and 10th week, these assignments will be due every Friday at 9:55 AM (Denver time.)
 The homework will be submitted automatically at the designated time.

 Second, an adaptive learning program, LearnSmart, is provided in the Connect Plus system.
 In addition to the weekly online homework, you will be required to complete at least one LearnSmart activity each week.
 These modules test your understanding of chemical concepts, and the program will lead you through a series of questions depending on how confident you are in your answers and if you answer the questions correctly.
-Completion of LearnSmart activities are required and you will receive credit when you complete them on time; however, you will not be graded on how "fast" you get through or how many questions you answered correctly in the activity.
-Typically, completion of the LearnSmart activities will be required by Wednesday at 11:59PM (Denver time).
-If you are attending the Wednesday group session, however, I strongly recommend that you complete the LearnSmart activity prior to the Wednesday session.
+You will receive credit for the completion of LearnSmart activities when you complete them on time; however, you will not be graded on how "fast" you get through or how many questions you answered correctly in the activity.
+Typically, completion of the LearnSmart activities will be required by Friday at 9:55 AM (Denver time.)